 Production, processing or marketing of fishery and aquaculture products

-If any part of your business is involved in the production, processing or marketing of fishery and aquaculture products, you cannot currently claim a waiver for Customs Duty.
+If any business in your undertaking is involved in the production, processing or marketing of fishery and aquaculture products, you can claim a waiver for Customs Duty.

-You can find a full list in annex 1 to the Treaty of the Functioning of the European Union.
+You can find a full list in annex 1 to the Treaty on the Functioning of the European Union.

 ‘Processing and marketing’ mean all operations, including handling, treatment, production and distribution, performed between the time of landing or harvesting and the end-product stage.